 Begin the legal process now.
-Complete our on-line case intake form for a free review of your case with a Chicago work comp lawyer.
-Our firm is proud to represent people injured on the job in all parts of Illinois.
+Complete our on-line case intake form for a free review of your case with a Chicago, IL workers' compensation lawyer.
 As with all of our cases, there is never a legal fee charged-- unless there is a financial recovery for you.

-- You do not need to prove fault in a worker’s compensation case.
-In fact, the incident could be completely your fault and you would still be entitled to your full worker’s compensation benefit.
+- You do not need to prove fault in a workers' compensation case.
+In fact, the incident could be completely your fault and you would still be entitled to your full benefits.

 - Your employer cannot punish you for filing a claim and has no interest in the case unless you are seeking additional compensation due to negligence.
-In order to cover the cost of these claims, employers take out insurance policies and the resistance you are likely to receive will be from an insurance claims adjuster and not your employer.
+In order to cover the cost of these claims, employers take out insurance policies.
+The resistance you are likely to receive will be from an insurance claims adjuster, not your employer.

 - There are multiple avenues of receiving compensation for the value of your injuries.
-Most of these avenues require working with insurance companies, so it is a good idea to access to the experience of a qualified Chicago workers compensation attorney who can negotiate with the insurance companies on your behalf.
+Most of these avenues require working with insurance companies, so it is a good idea to hire an experienced Illinois workers' compensation attorney who can negotiate with the insurance companies on your behalf.

-- Under no circumstances do you not qualify for worker’s compensation benefits.
-If anyone tries to state otherwise during your claim, they are in direct violation of Illinois’s work laws.
+- Under no circumstances do you not qualify for workers' compensation benefits.
+If anyone tries to state otherwise during your claim, they are in direct violation of Illinois labor laws.
 You receive these benefits regardless of the type of work you do, who is at fault for your injuries or how long you have been on the job.
 If you are injured on your first day on the job, you still qualify for benefits.

 It is our duty to educate workers about their legal rights and to protect their interests from insurance companies that would just assume not make payments on a legitimate claim.
 Most people are completely unaware of what types of benefits they are guaranteed by Illinois law.